oduerr/dl-playground/python/FaceCaffe/readme.md

 ```

-## Fixing the ovcerfitting
-* Smaller batch-size
-* Adding pading in the conv-layer, so that changes in the geometry are possible
+## Evaluating on batch2
+This can be done with the same script, but one has to change in the `phase: TEST` the pointer to the file which contains all the examples of batch2.
+Further one has to set `caffe.set_phase_test()` in around [here](https://github.com/Oliver4242/dl-playground/blob/master/python/FaceCaffe/loadingModel.py#15).
+The performance